-9. GEM is a large-scale version of such a micro-founded open economy model.
-It integrates and builds upon the results in the existing literature-mostly devoted to exploring small and relatively tractable apparatuses-to create a unifying framework for the analysis of international interdependencies.
+GEM is a large-scale version of such a microfounded open economy model.
+It integrates and builds upon the results in the existing literature mostly devoted to exploring small and relatively tractable apparatuses-to create a unifying framework for the analysis of international interdependencies.
 GEM has a modular structure, allowing the model to treat issues in a flexible manner.
-In addition to GEM, such models have been developed by the Federal Reserve Board (Erceg, Guerri, and Gust, 2003), and are areas of active research in several other institutions (such as the central banks of Canada, Italy, Finland, Norway, Spain, and the United Kingdom), and are being considered in some emerging markets, such as the central banks in Brazil, Chile, and the Czech Republic.
-The ECB has developed a single-country model (Smets and Wouters, 2002) and is planning a multi-country extension.
+In addition to GEM, such models have been developed by the Federal Reserve Board (Erceg, Guerrieri, and Gust, 2003), and are areas of active research in several other institutions (such as the central banks of Canada, Finland, Italy, Norway, Spain, and the United Kingdom), and are being considered in some emerging market countries, such as by the central banks in Brazil, Chile, and the Czech Republic.
+The European Central Bank (ECB) has developed a single-country model (Smets and Wouters, 2002) and is planning a multicountry extension.

-10. The model comprises firms, who produce goods, households, who consume and provide labor and capital to firms, and a government which taxes and spends (Laxton and Pesenti, 2003).
+The model comprises firms that produce goods, households that consume and provide labor and capital to firms, and a government that taxes and spends (Laxton and Pesenti, 2003).
 The microeconomic structure of GEM uses standard functional forms that allow firms and consumers to be aggregated as if they were a single entity.
-On the production side, for example, many small firms produce differentiated goods made using identical constant elasticity of substitution (CES) production functions using labor, capital and (in some cases) intermediate goods such as components or commodities.
+On the production side, for example, many small firms produce differentiated goods made using identical constant elasticity of substitution (CES) production functions using labor, capital, and (in some cases) intermediate goods such as components or commodities.
 Because the goods are differentiated, firms have market power and restrict output to create excess profits.
-Capital and intermediate goods can be produced and traded while the labor force in each country is fixed, with workers choosing how much to work versus enjoying leisure.
+Capital and intermediate goods can be produced and

+Model Type Keynesian Adaptive Expectations Keynesian Rational Expectations Real Business Cycle Stochastic Dynamic General Equilibrium Strengths Allowed researchers to assess the impact of policies and other cyclical shocks in a unified manner.
+Strong theoretical founda- tions improved supply side and allowed direct calculation of welfare.
+Integrates aggregate supply and demand responses through microeconomic theory Weaknesses Adaptive expectations allowed policymakers to consistently mislead the public, creating a bias toward expansionary macroeconomic policies.
+Absence of strong theoret- ical foundations made it difficult to assess effects of policies on aggregate supply.
+Assumption of flexible prices left little room for analysis of macroeconomic policies.
+Models are in early stages of development and are difficult to buil and run.
+Major IMF con- tributions to international analysis Mundell-Flemming model, Mundell (1963) and Flemming (1962) MULTIMOD Mendoza (1991) GEM traded while the labor force in each country is fixed, with workers choosing how much to work versus enjoying leisure.
 Workers also have market power and hence restrict their labor to raise their real wage.
 The workers own the firms in their country, and hence receive their revenues (net of investment) in the form of wages and profits.
 This income is spent on home and foreign goods based on a CES utility function.
 Given the focus on trade and macroeconomic interdependencies, the fiscal and financial sides of the model are currently relatively simple.
 The government spends on government consumption funded through lump-sum taxes less transfers, domestic financial sectors are not modeled explicitly, while countries pay (receive) a small premium for international borrowing (lending).
 These sectors are all areas of active development (see Section IV).